10 Best Research Mentorship Programs

 Program selectivity: High

-This program is hosted annually by the chemistry department at Stanford University and aims to provide cutting-edge chemical research to high school students.
-All the while shadowing a graduate student mentor as they work in the laboratory.
+This program is hosted annually by the chemistry department at Stanford University and aims to provide access to cutting-edge chemical research to high school students.
+As a participant, you will shadow a graduate student mentor as they work in the laboratory.
 Women and under-represented minorities interested in sciences are encouraged to apply!

 Subject areas: Research & Innovation